Thin films

 The instruments

-MCN has two sputter deposition systems, the Intlvac Nanochrome AC/DC system and the Anatech Hummer BC-20 RF/DC System.
-These systems consist of a RF and dual AC and DC power supply and support samples sizes up to 8 inch diameter.
+MCN has three main sputter deposition systems, the Intlvac Nanochrome Pulsed DC system, the Anatech Hummer BC-20 RF/DC system, and the AJA-2200-HY combinatorial system .
+The Intlvac and Anatech systems consist of an RF and DC power supply and support samples sizes up to 8 inch diameter.
 Different process gases are available including argon, oxygen and nitrogen, allowing the deposition of pure metals, oxides, nitrides, alloys and customised combinatorial compositions.

-In addition, the system also supports ion beam assisted deposition.
+In addition, the two systems also support ion beam assisted deposition.
 The thickness of the coating can vary from ~10nm up to 5µm (thickness greater than 1µm should be discussed with the process engineer).
 The materials library currently available includes metals (Al, Cr, Ti, Cu, W, Mo, Co, Ni, Fe), oxides (ZnO, TiO2, WoO3, MoO3, CoO, Al2O3) and nitrides (AlN, TiN).

 Furnace systems